-We can’t think of a worse way to spend Thanksgiving in Miami than by slaving over a hot stove all day.
-In part, because there’s football to watch and family to be with (and some of us will likely be nursing a hangover after spending Wednesday night pounding cocktails at a Wynwood bar).
-Though, the real reason has to do with the best restaurants in Miami: Why cook when you can order in or go out for dinner?
-The city’s top establishments have sweetened the deal with prix-fixe meals and themed courses that require zero clean-up and little to no effort (read: you’ll have no trouble scoring a seat this holiday season).
-So, as much as we love grandma’s mashed potatoes or look forward to mom’s souffle every year, how about we give the family chef something else to be thankful for: Thanksgiving dinner reservations.
+If you ask us, Thanksgiving is best spent watching football and hanging with family, not slaving over a hot stove all day.
+Also, who wants to cook after a night of marathon drinking out at all the Wynwood bars?
+But our main reason for forgoing a homemade feast on this holiday has to do with the best restaurants in Miami.
+The city’s top establishments have sweetened the deal with prix-fixe meals, themed courses and festive cocktails that require zero clean-up and little to no effort (read: you’ll have no trouble scoring a seat this holiday season).
+So, as much as we love grandma’s mashed potatoes or look forward to dad’s smoked turkey each year, how about we give the family chef something else to be thankful for: Thanksgiving dinner reservations.